April 5, 2019

 Sayulita is a small town 1,5 hours away from Puerto Vallarta.
 It’s extremely colorful and super chill.
 You wouldn’t find any clubs there, but you’ll see lots of cute cafes, smoothie stands, street taco trucks, surf rentals, and yoga studios.
 If you’re into that kind of vacation – you would absolutely love Sayulita!

 In Sayulita, we stayed at the cutest place called Amor Boutique Hotel.
-It’s a group of bungalows at the private well-maintained territory with a nice pool area, hammocks, and access to the beach.
+It’s a group of bungalows at the private well-maintained property with a nice pool area, hammocks, and access to the beach.
 It’s also conveniently located only a few minutes away from the town center.

 Here is a tree-house that was our home for the three days we spent in beautiful Sayulita!

 There are a ton of really cute small hotels in Sayulita though, check out Don Bonito Hotel (on the left picture bellow) and Hotel Hafa (on the right picture bellow) if you’re still looking for a place to stay!